 While following the aqueduct, I noticed two airplanes that were circling up ahead.
 It seemed pretty odd since there weren’t any major airports in the immediate area.
 Megan and I came to the conclusion that the bad weather near Wrightwood must have also extended to LA, and the planes were in a holding pattern there to keep them away from LAX.

 After seven miles, I stopped for a second break, just as windmills from a wind farm came into view.
 The airplanes were still circling, and a third one had joined them.
-At this point, it was pretty clear that they were doing some sort of maneuvers; three planes, with the same overall design, but three different sizes, and all with the same livery, were performing turns and flying in very close proximity.
+At this point, it was pretty clear that they were doing some sort of group maneuvers; three planes, with the same overall design, but three different sizes, and all with the same livery, were performing turns and flying in very close proximity.
 I suspected, somewhere, there was a film crew.

 I took a third break a few miles later at Cottonwood Creek.
 The creek itself was dry, and a water spigot connected to the aqueduct barely dripped water.
 Fortunately, though, a water barrel (filled courtesy of Hikertown) had a significant amount of water.
 I collected water from the barrel, went over to a very rudimentary lean-to (a single sheet of corrugated metal held up at an angle by some posts) and wide enough for two people, that was providing a nice shade, and cooked my dinner.